uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

   A good design would be one where your p2a code only requires adding a few calls to these new functions, instead of a complete overhaul of your code.
 * **Data structure design** (5 points).
-We will specifically look at how you keep track of retranmissions and out-of-order packets.
+We will specifically look at how you keep track of retransmissions and out-of-order packets.
 * **Efficiency** (5 points)